Why Regex Fails for Scripture Input

 All resolve to:

-That identifier is immutable.
+That structure is immutable.
 It can be indexed.
 It can be cached.
-It can be used across systems.
+It can be trusted.

 That is not search.